ximenaGdur/Lince-Web-App/design/readme.md

         "type": "handleNewPlayer",
         "from": "server",
         "to": player,
-        "when": "When the server lets clients know a new player has been added" })
+        "when": "When the server lets clients know a new player has been added", "players": {
+            "1": {
+                "nickname": "xime",
+                "avatar": {"route": "hippo.png", "description": "Hipopótamo"},
+                "points": "0",
+                "host":" true"
+            }
+        }
+    })

 rooms[roomCode].addPlayer(nickname)